 17. How do I get the most life out of my liner?

 Start by being very careful with hand vacuums.
 Scraping them against the edge of the pool will cause little holes around the outer edge.
 Limit the use of automatic cleaners, running them only when the pool needs cleaning and not letting them sit in one spot for too long of a time.
 Most cleaners will have one or two spots where they tend to get stuck or hung up.
 These are usually the places where holes first develop.
 Be careful with the chemicals you use.
 Make sure they are for vinyl liners and be sure whatever you put directly into the pool dissolves before it hits the bottom.
 Eventually the part of the liner that is above water level and exposed to the most afternoon sun will start to dry rot.
 This starts with just a little discoloring and many years later may start to tear or rip.
 You can either try to shade that area or assume that when that happens it's just time to replace the liner.

 If it is that time here is good place to look for great prices.
-Pool Liners
+Above Ground Pool Liners (#ad)

 18. What do I do if I buy a used pool with no instructions?

 Unless you know someone with a lot of experience with above ground pools or you can find a professional installer in your area you are best off trying to find a set of instructions.
 You should try to contact the manufacturer and order them, or search them online.
 Just be careful with the YouTube videos, they could lead you in all the wrong directions.
 There are a few sites listed on our Pool Directions page with directions that can be downloaded.

 19. What types of decking are available for above ground pools?